basaran/awesomewm-machina/README.md

 - Floating and Tiled

-All keybindings work seamlessy on both tiled and floating clients.
+All keybindings, including swapping work seamlessy on both the tiled and the floating windows.
 So, if you need to push that terminal to a corner, you can easily do so without changing it to tiling mode.

 ### next?

 The region shuffling works like tabs, but it would be nice to have a visual queue like tabs.
 That will be in the next version.

-### problems? requests?
+### problems?

 If you have any issues, please feel free to open a request.
 PRs are most welcome.